karnesh/coexistance/README.md

 It is a python library to analyze the data obtained from running molecular simulations.

 ### Input
-It takes output from the Gchybrid Monte Carlo simulations as the input.
+It takes output from the Gchybrid Monte Carlo simulation package as the input.

 ### Output
 The output is phase coexistance and interfacial properties such as contact angle, interfacial tension.